 - List of Included APIs: Describes which of the Google Maps Platform are included in Google Maps APIs for Work and details the deprecation schedule.

-If you have a previous Google Maps APIs for Work or Maps for Business license, you can transition to the new Premium Plan when your current license is up for renewal.
+If you have a previous Google Maps APIs for Work or Maps for Business license, you can transition to the Premium Plan when your current license is up for renewal.
 Mid-term transitions are not available at this time.
-When it's time for you to renew, contact your Google sales representative or Google Maps Partner for details on the new Premium Plan and to receive a price quote based on your application’s usage.
+When it's time for you to renew, contact your Google sales representative or Google Maps Partner for details on the Premium Plan and to receive a price quote based on your application’s usage.